 There is a second process that iterates at least once every five years but often more than that in which we assess how our students are doing in each of the competency goals (pretest), analyze the data, develop and deploy appropriate interventions that we expect will improve our students relevant learning, and reassess how our students are doing (posttest).

-Program Competency Goals
+College of Business Program Competency Goals

 Program competency goals are broad statements that describe the knowledge or abilities that we want our graduates from a given program to have at the end of the program.
 The College of Business initially defined these goals in 2008.
 Since then, program goals have been changed or refined to better reflect the current expectations for our graduates given the feedback from major stakeholders (alumni, employers, advisory board, etc).
 Any changes or refinements have to be approved by the majority of the college faculty.